Runny Paint – 5 Easy Fixes to Watery Paint Problems

 • Inspect the mixture and if it needs more, add it.

-Keep in mind that the amount of hydroxyethyl cellulose should not exceed ¼ of the total amount of latex paint.
+An additional benefit of using this product is that it will bring out the color even more.
+But keep in mind that the amount of hydroxyethyl cellulose should not exceed ¼ of the total amount of latex paint.
+Otherwise, the mixture will be too thick regardless of its consistency to work properly.

 Once you get the desired consistency, test it out on a small surface area.
+Then start painting in earnest once you are satisfied.

 Signs Your Paint Has Gone Watery